 Is this your first baby?
-Then you’ll need a bunch of things like a car seat, chest carrier, a crib, high chair, clothes, and all the other basics.
+Then you need a bunch of things like a car seat, chest carrier, a crib, high chair, clothes, and all the other basics.

-Many insurance companies offer health insurance for newborns at least 15 days or older.
+Many insurance companies offer health insurance for newborns who are at least 15 days old or more.

-In addition to normal protection provided in an adult plan, this baby insurance usually includes vaccinations, follow-up doctor appointments, and annual eye and hearing tests.
-These plans can also be found at Mister Prakan.
+In addition to normal protection provided in an adult plan, this baby insurance usually includes:

-If you don’t already have so, this can be a good time to start looking at family health insurance.
+Also, if you don’t already have it, this can be a good time to start looking for family health insurance.

 Finding a Pediatrician

-Finding a good doctor for your baby is as important as finding a good Ob Gyn was for you.
+Finding a doctor for your baby is as important as finding a good Ob Gyn was for the mother.

-Again, if you’re coming from the West it helps to have a doctor who’s familiar with Western standards or at least knows the Western mindset.
+Again, if you come from the West it helps to have a doctor who’s familiar with Western standards or at least knows the Western mindset.

 If not, your doctor may grow impatient with the slew of questions you’re going to have as a new parent.

-- What is the doctor’s childcare philosophy?
-For example, if the mother chooses to breastfeed, will the doctor be supportive?
+- What is your childcare philosophy?
+For example, if I choose to breastfeed, will you support me?

-- Does the doctor have children?
-This will help the doctor relate to your concerns.
+- Do you have children?
+This helps the doctor relate to your concerns.